neelS-hah/vector-embedding-exploration/index.md

 ## What Really is Malware and Why Shouldn't I be Clicking on that Link?
-Topic 1 - Introduce how users encounter malware in their day to day.
+ - Introduce how users encounter malware in their day to day.
 Make the probelm relatable.

 --> Include picture/plot that shows scale of the problem at hand